VHS Revival revisits John Singleton’s immensely powerful social drama.

-Fast-forward three decades and the themes featured in Boyz n the Hood have been stylized to such a degree that its characters have been reduced to impotent stereotypes, its situations diluted beyond parody.
+Fast-forward three decades and the themes featured in Boyz n the Hood have been stylized to such a degree that its characters have been reduced to impotent stereotypes.
 Anarchic innovators such as Dr Dre have grown fat and wealthy, while one of the movie’s stars, Ice Cube, has become a mainstay in cash cow comedies such as Are We There Yet?.
 In fact, the closest thing to Boyz n the Hood that exists today is the Grand Theft Auto video game series, a popular preoccupation which glamourises the very violence the movie condemned.

 Furious Styles – Why is it that there is a gun shop on almost every corner in this community?

 The Old Man – Why?

 Furious Styles – I’ll tell you why.
 For the same reason that there is a liquor store on almost every corner in the black community.
 Why?
 They want us to kill ourselves.

 When we first meet protagonist Tre he is still in short pants, and is shipped off to live with his father in the hope that he will learn about responsibility.
 Tre’s mother is played with steely vulnerability by the wonderful Angela Basset, who like most ghetto parents is terrified her child will die before he is able to become a man.
 There is no better teacher for Tre than his father Furious (Laurence Fishburne), a man of great wisdom and determination who never turns his back on his people, and who often takes to street corners to teach his gangster brothers about the role the government plays in weakening their resolve, turning every corner into a gun shop or liquor store while the threat of gentrification looms large.